What should I know about Early Action?

-If you take the GMAT or GRE again, unofficial test scores may be submitted to email@example.com at any time.
+If you take the GMAT or GRE again, unofficial test scores may be updated in your student portal at any time.

 For GRE scores, use the Duke program code 5156, and the 4201 Business Administration and Management Department name on your GRE exam.

 I was waitlisted for an interview.
 What should I do?

 You may be asked to participate in the next round of interviews in the location you pre-selected on your application.
 No action is needed on your part until you receive an email invitation.
 The admissions committee will review your completed interview evaluation as part of your total application and will provide an updated decision on your application after the next decision release.